zealseeker/admetsar2-doc/tutorial/guide.md

 #### Set constraints
 In total 15 constraints can be set to optimize the properties of the query compound.
-You can add or remove the constraints by clicking "+" or "-" at the right of each constrain.
+You can add or remove the constraints by clicking "+" or "-" at the right of each constraint.
 For binary endpoints, such as Ames toxicity, blood brain barrier, select the "Positive/Negative" button to set the goal of optimization.
 For continue endpoints such as molecular weight, input the range of your goal such as 0 and 500 as minimum and maximum.
 You can also add the predefined rules below "Quick start", which are "Rule of 5", "Rule of 4", "Rule of 3", and "Non toxic" (*Figure 10*).